juancarlosriveracuadros/Data-Lake/README.md

 # Data-Lake
-the program is a database for a music streaming startup Sparkify.
-The data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
-The program is an ETL pipeline in PySpark code.
+Data-Lake is a database for the music streaming startup company Sparkify.
+The data is a collection of songs and user activities on their new music streaming app.
+The goal of the program is to understand what songs users are listening to.
+The information comes from two JSON directories the datasets are in S3 AWS.
+The program is a database code in PySpark with tables designed to optimize queries on song play analysis and an ETL pipeline.

 ## Dataset
 the datasets reside in S3.
 Here are the S3 links for each:

 Song data: s3://udacity-dend/song_data

-Log data: s3://udacity-dend/log_data
+Long data: s3://udacity-dend/log_data

 ### Song Dataset
 The first dataset is a subset of real data from the Million Song Dataset.
 Each file is in JSON format and contains metadata about a song and the artist of that song.